NoelleDay/NoelleBot3/README.md

 Current Functionality and Goals
-- [ ] Responds to basic commands with text response
+- [X] Responds to basic commands with text response
-- [ ] Does not infinite loop on herself
+- [X] Does not infinite loop on herself
-- [ ] Case insensitive commands (Tentatively checked)
+- [X] Case insensitive commands (Tentatively checked)
-- [ ] Master Branch now hosted on Heroku!
-Updates must be manually re-deployed currently.
 - [ ] Ability to adjust command output without editing source code and redeploying
 - [ ] Ability to add commands without editing source code and redeploying
 - [ ] Uptime check